FHU-Bioinformatics/2025-fhu-bioinformatics-notes/2025-Goals.md

 # Big Picture Goals

-## Show that the DNA has not broken down over the span of time indicating newer fossils than the old world theory supposes.
+## Can we reliably get DNA out of the fossils?
-May 14, 2025.
+May 22, 2025.